 Subnetwork Errors

-In our previous blog, we discussed how subnetworks are used in the Water Distribution Utility Network Foundation and how you can create them.
-In this blog we will talk about how to maintain subnetworks and what to do if you run into a subnetwork error when validating your network using the Update Subnetwork tool.
+In our previous article, we discussed how subnetworks are used in the Water Distribution Utility Network Foundation and how you can create them.
+In this article, we will talk about how to maintain subnetworks and what to do if you run into a subnetwork error when validating your network using the Update Subnetwork tool.
+If you’re eager to find more content like this, you should explore the Learn ArcGIS Utility Network for Water and Learn ArcGIS Utility Network for Sewer and Stormwater learning series as well as these hands-on tutorials related to this article:

 Every time the features in a subnetwork are modified and validated, the subnetwork is marked as dirty.
 The Update Subnetwork tool is used to validate the integrity of the subnetwork and populate the subnetwork name field on features in your subnetwork.
 You can learn more about the update subnetwork process in the Update a subnetwork page in the online help.